 High blood pressure

-The Public Health Leads Group work on the prevention, detection and treatment of high blood pressure.
+A cross sector partnership work on the prevention, detection and treatment of high blood pressure.
 An action plan ensures more people who have undiagnosed high blood pressure are identified and the quality of care improves for those with diagnosed high blood pressure, preventing strokes, heart and kidney disease.
+Over 16,000 additional blood pressure patients have been diagnosed since 2015/16.

-Lead Director of Public Health, Dr Heather Grimbaldeston, Cheshire East.
+Lead Director of Public Health, Dr Sarah McNulty, Knowsley Council.

-Lead Director of Public Health, Sue Forster, St Helens.
+Lead Director of Public Health for Suicide Prevention, Sue Forster, St Helens Council.

 Cross cutting themes including facilitating collective action, CPD and events, intelligence, communications and sector led improvement support the key collaborative priorities.